snijderlab/stitch/BatchFiles.md

 The mean score per position needed for a path to be included in the Segment score.
 Default value: 0.

+###### AmbiguityThreshold (s)

+The threshold which determines if a position is seen as ambiguous for the ambiguity overview analysis.
+Expressed as a fraction.
+Default value: 0.75.

 ###### Alphabet (m)

 Determines the alphabet to use.
 See the scope Alphabet for more information about its definition.